Automatic differentiation: Difference from other differentiation methods

 Automatic differentiation is distinct from symbolic differentiation and numerical differentiation.

 Symbolic differentiation faces the difficulty of converting a computer program into a single mathematical expression and can lead to inefficient code.
 Numerical differentiation (the method of finite differences) can introduce round-off errors in the discretization process and cancellation.
-Both of these classical methods have problems with calculating higher derivatives, where complexity and errors increase.
-Finally, both of these classical methods are slow at computing partial derivatives of a function with respect to many inputs, as is needed for gradient-based optimization algorithms.
+These classical methods may have problems with calculating higher derivatives, where complexity and errors increase.
+Finally, both of these classical methods may be slow at computing partial derivatives of a function with respect to many inputs, as is needed for gradient-based optimization algorithms.
 Automatic differentiation solves all of these problems.

 Applications

-Currently, for its efficiency and accuracy in computing first and higher order derivatives, auto-differentiation is a celebrated technique with diverse applications in scientific computing and mathematics.
-It should therefore come as no surprise that there are numerous computational implementations of auto-differentiation.
+Because of its efficiency and accuracy in computing first and higher order derivatives, auto-differentiation finds diverse applications in scientific computing and mathematics, and there are numerous computational implementations of auto-differentiation.
 Among these, one mentions INTLAB, Sollya, and InCLosure.
 In practice, there are two types (modes) of algorithmic differentiation: a forward-type and a reversed-type.
 Presently, the two types are highly correlated and complementary and both have a wide variety of applications in, e.g., non-linear optimization, sensitivity analysis, robotics, machine learning, computer graphics, and computer vision.
 Automatic differentiation is particularly important in the field of machine learning.
 For example, it allows one to implement backpropagation in a neural network without a manually-computed derivative.